Razia’s Ray of Hope Foundation would not exist without the spirit, vision, and tireless efforts of founder and president Razia Jan.

 Razia has worked for many years to forge connections between Afghans and Americans.
 Her humanitarian efforts are honored in First Lady Laura Bush’s 2016 book We Are Afghan Women.

 Born in Afghanistan, Razia moved to the United States in 1970.
-The proprietor of a small tailoring business in Duxbury, Massachusetts, for 20 years she served as president of the town’s Rotary Club.
+The proprietor of a small tailoring business in Duxbury, Massachusetts, Razia is a longtime member and former President of the town’s Rotary Club.
 In the aftermath of September 11, Razia rallied her adopted New England community to send over 400 homemade blankets to rescue workers at Ground Zero after September 11.

 Her efforts soon expanded to include sending care packages to US troops in Afghanistan.
 Through her involvement in the military’s Operation Shoe Fly, she coordinated the delivery of over 30,000 pairs of shoes to needy Afghan children.
 In 2007, she began working in earnest on what would become Razia's Ray of Hope: The Zabuli Education Center.